 Recording & Production

 At Guerrilla Studios we utilise a vintage mixing console and multi-track reel to reel machine for that truly analog sound.
 No software or digital audio workstations are used during the recording process, only vintage hardware.
 Sessions are recorded direct to tape before being mixed down to a stereo master using only vintage outboard hardware.
-Only at the final stage being converted to a digital stereo master for digital distribution.
-Giving your production an authentic analog sound with a traditional recording experience and quality superior to that of a modern digital only recording environment.
+Only at the final stage being converted to a digital stereo master for digital distribution, or if you're planning a vinyl release we can supply the pressing plant with a stereo master tape reel from which they can cut your record.
+Keeping the entire process analog for vinyl releases.
+It is our mission to provide an authentic analog sound with a traditional recording experience and a production quality superior to that of a modern digital only recording environment.

 Why is analog better?

 There are two aspects as to why analog recording produces better results.
 The first is the recording process.
 In the digital realm its possible to have an unlimited amount of tracks and there’s no limit to what you can do with these tracks.
 While this seems attractive the lack of limits often results in a never ending recording process where you constantly fiddle, edit and add new tracks.
 The ease of editing also results in a lack of commitment to an idea as you can always change what you're doing at any point.